Opioid Epidemic: Addiction Statistics

 Read our related report on Prescription Drug Abuse.

-opioid prescriptions and opioid overdose deaths on NCDAS
+Opioid Epidemic: Addiction Statistics - opioid prescriptions and opioid overdose deaths

 Heroin